jmbwell/rsbbs/README.md

 default   * * * * * *  *    root    /usr/local/bin/rsbbs rsbbs -s %U
 ```

-Notes:
+> Notes:
+>  - Specify the full path to the `rsbbs` application.
-- The installation path may vary on your system.
+>  - The installation path may vary on your system.
+>  - If you install it in a virtualenv, specify the path to `rsbbs` in that
+>    virtualenv's `/bin` directory.
-- Be sure to specify the `-s %U` parameters; this passes the ax.25 caller's
+>  - Be sure to specify the `-s %U` parameter; this passes the ax.25 caller's
-  callsign to the `rsbbs` application.
+>    callsign to the `rsbbs` application.

-See the ax25d man page for more details.
+See `man ax25d.conf` for more details.

 ### Directly

+You can launch it from the command line on your packet station's host, and you
+can interact with it just as you would over the air.

-You can also run it directly, for administration purposes or just to talk to
+This might be useful for administration purposes or just to talk to yourself.
-yourself.
-It will not accept calls when run without ax25d.
+It does not have a standalone mode for taking calls, however -- that's what
+ax25d is for.

 ```
 rsbbs -s URCALL